 They are a bit more affordable than the Atomic Aquatics Split, with great results.

 Pros: Powerful propulsion.

-CRESSI ARA EBS
+CRESSI REACTION EBS

 Cressi has created one of the best scuba diving fins, ideal for intermediate and advanced divers.